tianyilim/Not-Lionel-s-CW1/client/README.md

 When the lock detects the bicycle is removed, via the server, it would prompt the user to check out on the web app.
 This is indicated by the red "Check Out" button.
 The web-app asks for updates every second from the server on `http://localhost:5000/usrauthen` to know the status of the lock. <br/>
 ![image](img/check_out.PNG) <br/>

+The state of whether the user has checked into a lock is fetched on load of the page.

 <br/>